gitlabhq/gitlabhq/doc/api/issues.md

 }
 ```

+Return values:

++ `200 Ok` on success and the list of project issues
++ `401 Unauthorized` if user is not authenticated
++ `404 Not Found` if project ID or issue ID not found

 ## New issue

-Create a new project issue.
+Creates a new project issue.

 ```
 POST /projects/:id/issues